axelarnetwork/axelar-core/docs/cli/axelard_set-genesis-chain-params.md

 ### Synopsis

 Set chain parameters in genesis.json.
-The provided platform must be one of those axelar supports (bitcoin, EVM).
-In the case of Bitcoin, there is no need for the chain argument.
+The provided platform must be one of those axelar supports (currently only EVM).

 ```
-axelard set-genesis-chain-params [bitcoin | evm] [chain] [flags]
+axelard set-genesis-chain-params evm [chain] [flags]
 ```

 ### Options